Crown Spiritual Meaning: Is It a Sign of Power or Suffering? - Spiritual-Galaxy.com

 In Chinese culture, a baby born with more than one hair crown will be naughty and disobedient.

-Meanwhile, some Taoist priest believes that when a child has more than one hair crown, two or more souls, depending on the number of the crown, had entered into the person's body when he was conceived.
-It means that the child is a reincarnation of more than just one soul, but it doesn't mean he has more than one soul.
+Meanwhile, some Taoist priest believe that when a child has more than one hair crown, two or more souls, depending on the number of the crown, had entered into the person's body when he was conceived.

 Some myths about having a double crown are related to balding.
 In the case of male pattern baldness, the hair thins out around your temples and the crown of your head.